Jasmine Kripalani

 EDUCATION:

-Florida International University, North Miami, Fla.
+Florida International University, North Miami, Fl.

 School of Journalism and Mass Communication

-Graduated with a bachelor’s degree in journalism on May, 2001.
+Graduated with a bachelor’s degree in journalism on May 2001.

 Sorbonne, Paris, France